Expressivity of AuDaLa: Turing Completeness and Possible Extensions: Adaptations

 In \Lname, fixpoints require that after the execution of the fixpoint every parameters in the entire system is stable.
 This is convenient theoretically, as this is a strong guarantee for the contents of a state after fixpoint termination.
 In practice, however, it could be useful to limit the relevant parameters for the fixpoint.

-To illustrate this, we have created a toy example based on the experiences during the creation of the \Lname code for \emph{supervisory controller synthesis} and for \emph{small progress measures}~\cite{leemrijse2023}: \begin{exa} Listing~\ref{lst: parex} gives a program that aims to normalise the values contained in the nodes of a given directed graph.
-The algorithm updates the values of nodes based on all neighbouring nodes until values become stable.
-For each iteration, one incident edge is chosen to execute an update by means of a nomination procedure.
-To prevent a case where one of these edges consistently fails to win the nomination, we need a notion of \emph{fairness}.
-In the absence of fairness, the program may even terminate prematurely.

-The program consists of five steps.
-First, the edges nominate their source node to their target node as candidate if they have not been nominated yet in \textit{nominate}.
-Then, in \textit{getDiff}, the nodes compute the difference between their candidate's value and their own value if they have a candidate.
-Afterwards, they will `shiver', or update their own value with the difference computed earlier in \textit{shiver}.
-Then, edges perform bookkeeping on the nomination cycle in the \textit{checkReset} step.
-Lastly, the \textit{resetCand} step causes nodes to reset their candidate.

-These steps are executed in a fixpoint.
-To have a notion of fairness, edges keep track of whether they have already nominated with the parameter \textit{nom}, updated in \textit{checkReset}.
-When all incoming edges have successfully been nominated, this causes the candidate of their target node to be \textit{null} in one \textit{reset} cycle of the loop, in which case all edges will reset \textit{nom}.
-To make sure the \textit{reset} cycle is not mistaken for overall stability by the fixpoint, the \textit{stab} parameter denotes the stability of the node.

-This program will however never terminate, as the value of \textit{nom} keeps flipping by design.
-This behaviour is required to enforce the notion of fairness.
-However, the only parameters that must be stable for the program to work as intended are \textit{val} and \textit{stab}.
-To make this work, we would need to further complicate it to remove the flipping behaviour of \textit{nom}. \end{exa}
+To illustrate this, we have created a program based on the reachability example given earlier.
+It is displayed in Listing~\ref{lst: parex}.
+The goal of this program is not only to compute which nodes are reachable, but also to count the iterations necessary to do so.
+The program does this by counting the iterations of the fixpoint in a parameter $\mathit{count}$.

+This program, however, will never become stable, as \textit{count} is a parameter.
+Furthermore, as the value of \textit{count} stays relevant between iterations of the fixpoint, \textit{count} must be a parameter.
+The only way to mitigate that this program never becomes stable, is to make the program more complicated by computing stability of the graph during the step reachability and somehow making that available to all edges, which would be undesirable.
+To that end, it may be useful to limit the relevant parameters for the fixpoint to exclude the parameter \textit{count}, which is not stable by design.

 To limit the relevant parameters for a fixpoint, we add \emph{parameter-specific fixpoints}: special fixpoints which allow us to specify the parameters the fixpoint requires to be stable.
 Note that we still consider fixpoints unstable when new struct instances are made during the execution of an iteration of the fixpoint.
+For this, we expand the syntax of schedules to allow fixpoints of the form: ``$\mathit{Fix}(\mathit{sc}: x_1, x_2, \ldots)$'', where $\mathit{sc}$ is the subschedule to be executed and $x_1, x_2, \ldots$ are the variables which to be stable for the fixpoint to terminate.
+Note that this could be straightforwardly extended in the case the variables need to be uniquely identified with their struct types.
+In our example in Listing~\ref{lst: parex}, we replace the fixpoint with ``$\mathit{Fix}(\mathit{reachability}: \mathit{reach})$'', which makes the program work as intended.